anitamezzetti/EPFL_Data_science_in_practice/README.md

 - Data Analysis
 - Classification and Regression (Prediction Models)

 The project folder includes also the presentation's slides and the pdf of our report.
+Final grade: 6/6

 For all the 4 works, you can find a HTML version of the final version.